dimsav/laravel-translatable/readme.md

 #### I want to help!

 You are awesome!
-Watched the repo and reply to the issues.
+Watch the repo and reply to the issues.
 You will help offering a great experience to the users of the package. `#communityWorks`

+Also buy me a beer by making a [donation](#donations). ❤️

 #### I am getting collisions with other trait methods!